omar-ghanayem/remote_windows_gpu_workstation_tutorial/README.md

-# Remote Windows GPU Workstation Setup
+# How to Turn a Windows 11 NVIDIA GPU Workstation Into a Remote SSH Server (CUDA + OpenSSH + macOS/Linux Client)
 **(RTX A400 · CUDA 13.0 · Windows 11 Pro · macOS client · SSH + Key Auth)**

 This document describes how to: